Is It Ok To Juice Conventional Produce?

 There has been some research that has shown that this is the most effective way to eliminate the most amount of residue possible on your produce.

 This is also a great way to clean organic produce as well.
-I find that by doing a soak, rinse, patting dry and then storing in re-usable plastic containers or bags, all produce will keep much longer.
+I find that by doing a soak, rinse, pat dry, and then storing in reusable plastic containers or bags, all produce will keep much longer.
 This will help prevent spoilage before you get a chance to juice your valuable produce.

-One great way to ensure that you are juicing chemical free produce is to grow your own.
+One great way to ensure that you are juicing chemical-free produce is to grow your own.
 With a little practice and not too much room in your yard, balcony or window sills, you can grow a lot of produce!
-Its pretty easy to grow greens and herbs especially without a lot of space or gardening skill.
+It’s pretty easy to grow greens and herbs, especially without a lot of space or gardening skills.
 By growing your own, you’ll be 100% certain that harmful chemicals were used on the produce.

 Another great way is to find a local produce farmer that utilizes organic growing methods.
 A great place to find them is at your local farmer’s market.
 Take the opportunity to get to know them.
 Perhaps they are looking for an occasional weekend volunteer?
 Sometimes they will even trade you fresh produce for helping them out in their market gardens!

 What has been your experience with finding organic produce in your area?
-Is it readily available?
-How are the prices?
-Let me know in the comments section what you’ve found.
-I’d love to know!
+Let me know in the comment section and Stay Juicy!